Wellbrook Recovery

 ASWB

-Understanding Trauma and Its Effect on Mental Health, 6511, is approved by the Association of Social Work Boards (ASWB) Approved Continuing Education (ACE) program to be offered by Wellbrook Recovery as an individual course.
+Understanding & Implementing the Window of Tolerance in Addiction Treatment, 6511, is approved by the Association of Social Work Boards (ASWB) Approved Continuing Education (ACE) program to be offered by Wellbrook Recovery as an individual course.
 Regulatory boards are the final authority on courses accepted for continuing education credit.
 ACE course approval period: 10/29/25-10/29/27.
 Social workers completing this course receive 1.5 general continuing education credits.

 NBCC

-Understanding Trauma and its Effect on Mental Health has been approved by NBCC for NBCC credit.
+Understanding & Implementing the Window of Tolerance in Addiction Treatment has been approved by NBCC for NBCC credit.
 Wellbrook Recovery is solely responsible for all aspects of the program.
 NBCC Approval No. SP-5057

 Please sign up here